 The Bodhisatta was once a poor man.
 He decided to become an ascetic, but his wife was pregnant and asked him to wait until after their child was born.
 Then she asked him to stay until the child was weaned.
-When she announced she was pregnant again, the Bodhisatta fled in the middle of the night and lived as an ascetic in the Himalayas.
+When she announced she was pregnant again, the Bodhisatta fled to the Himalayas in the middle of the night.

 The Bodhisatta was once Indra, king of the gods.
-The king was a cruel man and he tormented old people.
-So when people grew old they went to live far away, and since men could no longer care for their parents they went to hell when they died.
+The king was a cruel man and he tormented old people, so when people grew old they went to live far away.
+And since people could no longer care for their parents, they went to hell when they died.
 The Bodhisatta embarrassed the king by smashing jars of buttermilk against his head and threatened to kill him if he did not change his ways, and the king did.

 The Bodhisatta was once an ascetic.
 Many of his fellow ascetics died from snake bites.
 The Bodhisatta told them if they showed kindness to all creatures, snakes would stop biting them.

 The Bodhisatta was once a crow.
 He had the ability to catch fish and when another crow saw him do it, he figured he could do it too.
-But they were not of the same tribe, and as the Bodhisatta warned him, when he tried it he died.
+But they were not of the same tribe and, as the Bodhisatta warned him would happen, when he tried it he died.

 The Bodhisatta was once a tree fairy.
 He once saw two fish quarreling about who was the most beautiful.
 They asked a tortoise to decide and he said he himself was more beautiful than either of them.